INO-quantum/FPGA-SoC-experiment-control/readme_last.md

 3. into the folder labscript-suite/userlib/labscriptlib/<your apparatus name> copy conncetion_table.py and FPGA_test.py
 4. edit 'FPGA_test.py' and accordingly connection_table.py for your experimental setup (see comments in files and below)
 5. in linux from a terminal window (other OS see labscript doc)

-  a) cd <labscript installation folder>
+  5a) cd [labscript installation folder]

-  b) source .venv/bin/activate
+  5b) source .venv/bin/activate

-  c) runmanager
+  5c) runmanager

-  d) runviewer [optional in another terminal after steps a-b]
+  5d) runviewer [optional in another terminal after steps 5a-b]

-  e) blacs [optional in another terminal after steps a-b]
+  5e) blacs [optional in another terminal after steps 5a-b]

 Editing connection table and experimental sequence files:
-You have to edit your experimental control sequence (as for example FPGA_test.py) and hardware_setup.py to adapt to your setup.
-These are simple Python files located in the folders labscript-suite/userlib/labscriptlib/<your apparatus name> and labscript-suite/userlib/pythonlib/.
-The top of your experimental sequence file must import the hardware_setup.py file.
-The file connection_table.py is also importing the same file and does not need to be modified.
+You have to edit your experimental control sequence (as for example FPGA_test.py) and connection_table.py to adapt to your setup.
+These are simple Python files located in the folder labscript-suite/userlib/labscriptlib/[your apparatus name].
+The top of your experimental sequence file must be using the same names and arguments as used in the connection_table.py.
+The experimental sequence file must contain a subset of connection_table.py.
+It is important that in connection_table.py you still call start() and stop(1.0) functions.
+There can be commands between the start() and stop(1.0) but it does not make a difference.
+The time given to stop must be nonzero but otherwise does not matter.

   The FPGA-SoC device is declared with:
   FPGA_board(name='board0', ip_address=PRIMARY_IP, ip_port=DEFAULT_PORT, bus_rate=1.0, num_racks=2)